Raj-Kamal-CSE-IITD/A-HyperCut/README.md

 **.NET 6.0**
 **MathNet** library
 **Linq** Library
-# How to launch the project in Visual Studio
+# Launching the project in Visual Studio
 Assuming that your system satisfies the requirements listed above.
 And, you have extracted this project to the folder **A-HyperCut**.
 Go to the folder **A-HyperCut**, and double click on the file **HyperGraphClustering.sln**.
 This will automatically launch the project in Visual Studio.
 You need to build the solution by clicking on *Build Solution* in *Build* menu of Visual Studio before you run the project.
 Finally, click on *Start Without Debugging* in the *Debug* menu of Visual Studio.
 The output of the code is saved in *.txt file in A-HyperCut/HyperGraphClustering/results/
 # Datasets
 The datasets are saved as *.txt files in the folder A-HyperCut/HyperGraphClustering/instance/